VitaDynamics/cortexia_video/scripts/README.md

 # Image Processing Scripts

+# TODO:

+1. For current system, we need a layer that operate with lance, and bash process is a good abstraction.
+We need to let process method for fit different usage case, Lance or raw data.
+And aslo, we need to write this as a cli tool or open a SDK for it at least.
+I think SDK is good instead of CLI tool.

+2. Based on batch process.
+We can build a layer that process things in order or not.
+I think we need to  desgin it as Process-independent, i.e., it involves checking the corresponding columns or requesting the SDK user to input.

 This document describes the usage of various Python scripts located in the `scripts` folder.
 These scripts are designed to process image data, focusing on tasks such as depth estimation, image tagging, object detection, and segmentation.
 They can be used individually or as part of a larger workflow to prepare and analyze image datasets.

 The scripts are generally designed to work with batches of images and often involve processing images within subfolders, treating each subfolder as a distinct dataset (e.g., frames from a video).